Kazgul1987/Kazguls-PF2e-Token-Bar/README.md

 ### Additional Buttons

-- **Add party to encounter** – creates a new encounter and adds all party tokens.
+- **Select party tokens** – selects all party tokens on the current scene.
 - **Heal all** – sets HP of all party members to the maximum.
 - **Rest all** – triggers “Rest for the Night” for the entire party.
 - **Award XP** – adds the entered experience points to every party member.